 Cytotec/Misoprostol/Misodel.
 Pharmacies sell the medications that are used to have an abortion with a Medical prescription and Drug Control approval.
 Abortion pills are regularly used to work for other medical conditions besides abortion.

-Where can I get abortion pills?
+Where can I buy abortion pills in the Dominican Republic?

 You can get Misoprostol without a prescription, but it takes a while to get the full dose.
 Over-the-counter pharmacies are neighborhood drugstores, but they are likely to inflate the price.